 TNCs are economically very wealthy and thus potentially more powerful than many of the world’s nation states.

-According to Forbes magazine, in 2013, 37 of the 100 largest economies in the world were run by TNCs rather than countries.
+According to Oxfam, of the top 100 ‘revenue collectors’ in the world, 70 are corporations and only 30 are countries, or nation states.
 For example, BP is bigger than Finland, while Chevron is bigger than Ireland, and the combined annual revenue of the 200 largest TNCs exceeded those of the GDP of the 182 nation states containing 80% of the world’s population.

 Critics remind us that GDP and annual revenue measure different things, so these figures may not show actual differences in economic power, but this aside, the relative economic power of TNCs has grown in relation to nation states over the last few decades, and today TNCs wield much more economic power than they did in the past.

 Fobel et al (1980) note that from the 1970s TNCs set about investing significantly in the developing world because of high labour costs and high levels of industrial conflict in the West, which reduced profits.
 The investment was greatly helped by developing countries, which actively sought TNC investment by setting up special areas called Export Processing Zones, or Free-Trade Zones, in which TNCs were encouraged to build factories for export to the West.

 Free Trade Zones offered incentives such as infrastructure provided by the government (transport links), few planning controls on building, and low taxation.
 There are now over 5000 free or export processing zones in the world today which employ over 43 million workers, the majority of which are based in China’s territories.

 Chapman et al (2016) – A Level Sociology Student Book Two [Fourth Edition] Collins.

 The ‘overpopulation’ topic is part of the Global Development option, usually taught in the second year of the course.
 For more posts about Global Development, please click here.